eleven-huang/ios-helpers/README.md

 Collect some helpers for ios development, for this we can easy to reuse.
-Some from the web and some from my working.
+Some from web and some from my working.

-More to be continued, and of course, you are very welcome to join.

 #Install